garethfoote/gfoote/README.md

 # gfoote.me

-Local development for this repo is expected to run in WSL rather than native Windows.
+Local development for this repo runs in Docker Desktop with the repo mounted into the container, which keeps editing simple while isolating the Ruby and Node toolchains.

 Hat-tip to the [Jekyll Garden project](https://github.com/Jekyll-Garden/jekyll-garden.github.io), which this repo was forked from.
 My needs were quite different so it has diverged quite substantially.
 The premise remains that you publish markdown docs to Github, Jekyll converts those to HTML and are presented in Github pages.